Georg Wilhelm Friedrich Hegel: The Phenomenology of Spirit

-The Berlin lectures
+Berlin lectures

 Hegel's Encyclopedia includes a section on the Revealed Religion, but it is quite short.
 It is his Berlin Lectures that contain his next presentation of Christianity, which he variously refers to as the "consummate", "absolute", or "revelatory" religion (all equivalent terms in this context).
 Transcripts of three of Hegel's four courses have been preserved, and they show him to be continually adjusting his emphases and exposition.
 (Note: These changes are documented in the Introductions to Peter C. Hodgson's three-volume translation of the critical edition of the Lectures (University of California Press).)
 The interpretation of Christianity that he advances, however, is still very much that which he presented in the Phenomenology – only now he is able to expound at greater length and with greater clarity upon what he had covered earlier in such a condensed fashion.
 (Note: For detailed accounts of this development see, for instance, Fackenheim 1967, or Jaeschke 1990.)